 Cytolytic vaginosis (CV) is a condition that occurs when Lactobacilli, the good bacteria in your vaginal microbiome, overgrow.
 Yes, you can have too much of a good thing.

 The symptoms of CV are almost identical to those of a yeast infection (abnormal discharge, itchiness, and vaginal pain), which means the condition is often misdiagnosed.
 It also doesn’t help that CV is very poorly defined.
-Most doctors aren’t familiar with it, and researchers have yet to figure out which Lactobacillus species causes it or what levels of Lactobacilli are “too much.”
+Most doctors aren’t familiar with it, and researchers have yet to determine which Lactobacillus species causes it or what levels of Lactobacilli are “too much.”

 Sexually transmitted infections